 20.96 After his meeting with the superintendent, Fr Curley met Bishop Williams.
 It was decided that Fr Curley should contact the boy's parents as soon as possible in an "unofficial capacity".
-That meeting was arranged to allowing Fr interference which was facilitated by the Gardaí and which was material in take place in the garda station where the complaint had been made.
+That meeting was arranged to take place in the garda station where the complaint had been made.
 According to Fr Curley, this arrangement was facilitated by the Gardaí.
 The investigating garda told the Commission that he had no recollection of arranging this meeting but he did not deny that it had occurred.
 Fr Curley got the boy's statement and agreed to send it to Archbishop's House.